 Tejas Bana

-I am a Machine Learning Engineer at Albert Invent, where I build agentic AI systems to accelerate scientific R&D. My work focuses on creating robust, reliable LLM agents by building multi-agent architectures, relational Retrieval-Augmented Generation (RAG), and prompting techniques.
+I am a Machine Learning Engineer at Albert Invent, where I build reliable, scalable, and real-time agentic AI systems to accelerate scientific R&D. My work focuses on creating LLM agents through multi-agent architectures, relational Retrieval-Augmented Generation (RAG), and prompting techniques.

-I am passionate about the frontiers of generative AI, with a deep interest in representation learning and diffusion models.
+Apart from my current work, I am interested in representation learning and diffusion models.
 My background includes a Master's from Carnegie Mellon University and a portfolio of projects spanning generative models, computer vision, and privacy-preserving ML.
-I love translating complex technical concepts into real-world impact.

 LLM Agents & Applied AI